 5.8 The following section details the amount of land developed for employment in the borough.
-Employment development is that which is defined by the Use Classes Order as falling under B1 (Business)(6), B2 (General Industry) and B8 (Storage and Distribution).
+Employment development is that which is defined by the Use Classes Order as falling under B1 (Business)(5), B2 (General Industry) and B8 (Storage and Distribution).
 Where appropriate, historical data is presented so that any trends can be identified.
+Please note that the figures set out within this chapter and any reference to allocations within the Local Plan relate to the 1999 Scarborough Borough Local Plan.
+Next year's AMR will include a full update of progress against the newly adopted 2017 Scarborough Borough Local Plan.